hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 loadFromConfigTxt();

-// Intall the roster as both Active Roster and Candidate Roster in the new state: createEmptyState(roster);
+// Install the roster as both Active Roster and Candidate Roster in the new state: createEmptyState(roster);
-// Note that this Active Roster is missing TSS key material.
 // So the node will only be able to sign using its RSA key, w/o any TSS. isGenesis =true;
         }